Invisalign – a clear alternative

 The Benefits of a Healthy Invisalign Smile.

-It is easy to see that a straight, well-aligned smile looks great.
-But that kind of smile often means it is also a healthy smile.
-So put yourself in a healthy state of mind and take a look at the many benefits of a properly aligned smile.
+It is easy to see that a straight, well-aligned smile looks great — but it’s also usually healthy.
+There are many benefits of a properly aligned smile.

-Signs of periodontal disease, such as swollen gums and redness, can surface due to teeth that are crowded or too widely spaced.
+Symptoms of periodontal disease like gum swelling and redness can arise due to teeth that are too crowded or widely spaced.
 Clinical studies have shown that when teeth are properly aligned, it helps the gums fit tighter around the teeth, which can lead to better periodontal health.¹ Since the Invisalign system’s greatest advantage is its ability to align teeth, your gum health may improve after Invisalign treatment.² And since you can brush and floss normally with Invisalign, unlike with traditional braces, you can more easily prevent tooth decay and related periodontal disease.

 Improved Chewing and Speech

-When you leave incorrectly positioned teeth and jaws untreated, it can lead to speech difficulties and uncomfortable chewing issues.
-Invisalign treatment can improve both of these problems by giving you better-aligned teeth and jaws.
+When left untreated, incorrectly positioned teeth and jaws can lead to speech difficulties and uncomfortable chewing issues.
+Invisalign treatment can improve both of these problems by better aligning teeth and jaws.

 Maintain Comfort and Tooth Structure

-Misaligned teeth and jaws can result in abnormal stress.
-This can cause painful trauma to supporting bone and jaw joints.
-These issues can also cause abnormal wear on your teeth, which can trigger continued problems in the future.
+Misaligned teeth and jaws can result in abnormal stress causing painful trauma to supporting bone and jaw joints.
+These issues can also cause excessive wear on your teeth, which might trigger continued problems in the future.

 Commonly Asked Questions About Invisalign® Treatment